 My family, which includes my husband and two adult children, support my work with our MTS Resource Network and have helped me in countless ways.
 Without their help and extraordinary patience we might not have reached the level that our Network has attained since its inception in 2008.
 My son designed our legal Disclaimer and my daughter has built and rebuilt this website…kudos to them.

 My story: November, 2004, I experienced a massive life-threatening ankle to groin Deep Vein Thrombosis (DVT).
 I was treated as a high-priority emergency at Evergreen Medical Center, Kirkland, Washington State, where I spent 6 days.
 Clot busting drugs (tPA drip) were administered via catheter behind my left knee for two days, followed by one stent placement in my iliac vein.

 My story continued: I had sincerely believed that the 2004 DVT and successful treatment ended my blood vessel worries.
-I was certainly wrong about that!
-In November 2013, almost 9 years to the day from my first DVT, I had a second one from ankle to upper thigh.
+I was wrong about that!
+In November 2013, almost 9 years to the day from my first DVT, I had a second one from my ankle to upper thigh.
 This time it was in my right leg and was not considered to be MTS related.